scoverage/scoverage-maven-plugin/README.md

 </build>
 ```

 You can see a working maven example in the [samples project](https://github.com/scoverage/scoverage-samples).
+Clone
-Clone that project and run `mvn clean install`.
+that project and run `mvn clean test`.

 ## License
 ```